icgc-argo/wfpm/README.md

 [https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs1](https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs1) and
 [https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2](https://github.com/ICGC-TCGA-PanCancer/awesome-wfpkgs2) for your reference.

+**NOTE**: You are encouraged to follow these steps to create your own tool / workflow packages.
+Simply replacing the GitHub organization `ICGC-TCGA-PanCancer` used here by your own GitHub org, it should just work.

 ### Demo use case 1: create and publish a demo `tool` package

 1. Prepare a GitHub repository under an organization account